svilsen/RVFL/README.md

 ```

 # Usage
 In the following the data is randomly generated and split into training and validation sets.
-After which, three models are fitted: (1) #a simple RWNN, (2) a bagged RWNN with equal weighting, and (3) a bagged RWNN where the ensemble weights are optimised using the validation set.
+After which a few models are fitted, reduced, and compared.

 ```r
 ##